mikanmi/runnable-platform/README.md

 |Parameter|Description
 |:----------|:-----------
-|`self (InfraredDevice)`|is an instance of InfraredDevice class which contains current state of Home Electornics.
+|`self (InfraredDevice)`|is an instance of InfraredDevice class which contains current state of Home Electronics.
-|`interaction (str)`|is an action of Home Electornics which is bound for user interaction on Home app on iOS.<br>The first charactor of the name is LOWERCASE due to a bug of HomeBridge or CMD4.
+|`interaction (str)`|is an action of Home Electronics which is bound for user interaction on Home app on iOS.<br>The first character of the name is LOWERCASE due to a bug of Homebridge or CMD4.
 |`level (Any)`|is a level of `interaction` parameter.

 **Function Return:**